Top image: Pexels / Mikita Yo

 We can say that hindsight is 20/20.
 But really, the red flags attached to the Allianz-Income deal— in which the German insurer would have acquired 51 percent of Income Insurance’s shares—could be seen from a mile away.

 I mean, you’ve got a foreign insurance giant seeking a majority share of a local entity established to provide affordable insurance for workers.
-Pinky promises to maintain Income’s social mission to serve its policyholders wasn’t going to cut it.
+Pinky promises to maintain Income’s social mission to serve its policyholders weren’t going to cut it.

 As it turns out, after prodding further into the terms of the deal, the government found enough reasons to intervene.
-The deal was blocked in the name of public interest, Minister for Culture, Community and Youth (MCCY) Edwin Tong announced in Parliament on October 14th
+The deal was blocked in the name of public interest, Minister for Culture, Community and Youth (MCCY) Edwin Tong announced in Parliament on October 14th.

 This is undoubtedly the best outcome for the public.
 But!
 The public also deserves transparency and accountability.